meerk40t/svgelements/README.md

 # svg.elements

 Parsing for SVG File, Path, Matrix, Angle, Distance, Color, Point and other SVG Elements.
-The SVG spec defines not only paths by a variety of classes.
-In order to have a robust experience with SVGs we must be able to deal with the parsing and interactions of these elements.
+The SVG spec defines not only paths by a variety of elements.
+In order to have a robust experience with SVGs we must be able to deal with the parsing and interactions of these.

+This project began as part of `meerK40t` which does svg loading of files for laser cutting.
+It attempts to more fully map out the svg spec, objects, and paths, while remaining easy to use and highly backwards compatible.

 # Installing
 `pip install svg.elements`